srg-ics-uplb/blog/content/articles/jach/jach_010.rst

 **Example Objectives**:

+*Specifically, this study intends to:*

-#. *To design a scheduling algorithm that accounts for heterogeneous hardware (CPU, GPU, TPU) characteristics in Kubernetes clusters.*
+#. *design a scheduling algorithm that accounts for heterogeneous hardware (CPU, GPU, TPU) characteristics in Kubernetes clusters;*
-#. *To implement the proposed scheduler extension as a pluggable module in the Kubernetes framework.*
+#. *implement the proposed scheduler extension as a pluggable module in the Kubernetes framework;*
-#. *To evaluate the scheduler’s performance in terms of throughput, latency, and resource utilization for ML workloads compared to the default Kubernetes scheduler.*
+#. *evaluate the scheduler’s performance in terms of throughput, latency, and resource utilization for ML workloads compared to the default Kubernetes scheduler; and*
-#. *To assess the scheduler’s scalability and robustness under diverse ML workloads and cluster configurations.*
+#. *assess the scheduler’s scalability and robustness under diverse ML workloads and cluster configurations.*

 3. Methods
 ----------